 Find Your Software

 When you begin your search for free creative writing software, you may find that some programs are available for purchase rather than free.
 They've been miscategorized with the freebies.
 To save you from getting your hopes up only to find a $67 price tag, here's a list of free software to help you on your way to your next piece of fiction:

 - Free Download Manager's Dell Girl provides information and advice.
 It's an assortment of information from those in the writing, publishing, and marketing fields, so this advice should help you through all stages of getting a manuscript completed and published.

 - Creative Writing Guide's blog shows you where to get the free demo version of Power Writer.
 Unfortunately, there's no Macintosh version available, but PC users can enjoy help taking their initial ideas to manuscript form by following the outlining and development tools included in this program.

 - Write Brain has several writing program demos available, including Movie Magic Screenwriter (Windows and Mac).
 There is also a demo of Power Tracker, which assists writers in managing their files and tracking submissions.

 - Storymind has free demos of several amazing programs.
-Check out StoryWeaver, a step-by-step story development program; Movie Magic Screenwriter (mentioned above); Dramatica 4 Pro, story structuring software (you can check out screen shots at this Yahoo store); Final Draft 7, a screenplay formatter; Power Structure, a story organizer; and Between the Lines, another screenplay formatter.
+Check out StoryWeaver, a step-by-step story development program; Movie Magic Screenwriter (mentioned above); Dramatica 4 Pro, story structuring software (you can check out screen shots); Final Draft 7, a screenplay formatter; Power Structure, a story organizer; and Between the Lines, another screenplay formatter.

 - Write Sparks has a Lite version of the program (also available in Premium and Gold versions).
 It's called a demo on the site, but it doesn't expire like many software demos do.
 It comes complete with a month's supply of writing prompts, called sparks, and you'll also receive articles and additional sparks in your email once you download it.